Plan Recommendations in the Medicare Market: A Survey of Medicare Intermediaries

 Primary Outcomes (explanation)

-The Medicare plan recommendation is measured as whether the intermediary recommends Medicare Advantage or Original Medicare plus Medicare Supplement (Medigap).
-We also measure the intermediary's belief about how much different Medicare beneficiaries would be willing to pay (in $ monthly premium) to have Original Medicare plus Medigap instead of a $0-premium Medicare Advantage plan.
+The Medicare plan recommendation is measured as a binary indicator of whether the intermediary (agent/broker) recommends Medicare Advantage or Original Medicare plus Medicare Supplement (Medigap).
+We also elicit the intermediary's belief about how much different Medicare beneficiaries (presented as hypothetical profiles) would be willing to pay (in dollars per month) to have Original Medicare plus Medigap instead of a $0-premium Medicare Advantage plan.
 This allows us to put the value of the plan recommendation in monetary terms.

 Secondary Outcomes